oswaldderiemaecker/zfdemo/README.md

 For the example of this application we have created two modules "product" and "user", where the first takes care of all product related things, and the latter handles users.

+### Setting up REST access

+The goal is to implement a RESTful access to the user and product modules, but we want to configure it through our modules and not through an application configuration.

+#### 1. We need to add two "resource" plugins

+A resource plugin allows you to define a resource yourself, something that can be loaded at bootstrap and not on call (like a controller action plugin).
+We want our routes to be loaded at bootstrap, but we want each module to define routing details by itself (so progressive API building can be done).

+First "Modulesetup" plugin allows us to define configurations per module by using a `configs/module.ini` per module.
+Second "Rest" plugin allows us to load any routing defined in our `configs/module.ini` and add them to the default routing table.

+#### 2. We need to add our module routing

+In our "user" module, we have created a new `configs/module.ini` configuration file and we add the following in it:

+    [production]

+    resources.rest.modules[] = user

+    resources.rest.routes.user-collection.route = "#^v1/user$#"
+    resources.rest.routes.user-collection.module = "user"
+    resources.rest.routes.user-collection.controller = "user-collection"

+    resources.rest.routes.user-entity.route = "#^v1/user/(?P<id>[0-9]+)$#"
+    resources.rest.routes.user-entity.module = "user"
+    resources.rest.routes.user-entity.controller = "user-entity"

+    [staging: production]
+    [testing: production]
+    [development: production]

+#### 3. We need 2 new controllers

+Using `Zend_Tool` it's easy to create 2 new controllers for our user module.

+    $ zf create controller userCollection 1 user
+    $ zf create controller userEntity 1 user

+In each controller we need to have "get", "post", "put", "delete" and "head" actions, so again we use `Zend_Tool`:

+    $ zf create action get userCollection 1 user
+    $ zf create action post userCollection 1 user
+    $ zf create action put userCollection 1 user
+    $ zf create action delete userCollection 1 user
+    $ zf create action head userCollection 1 user

+    $ zf create action get userEntity 1 user
+    $ zf create action post userEntity 1 user
+    $ zf create action put userEntity 1 user
+    $ zf create action delete userEntity 1 user
+    $ zf create action head userEntity 1 user

+#### 4. Change controllers to Zend_Rest_Controller

+Now our controllers are extending `Zend_Controller_Action` but we need to convert them into `Zend_Rest_Controller`.
+So we change them.

+Also provide functionality in the get action of collection and entity controller to retrieve data from the databases.
+Don't forget that we've build services to facilitate these operations.

+#### 5. Testing it

+Point your browser to [zfdemo.local/user](http://zfdemo.local/user) and [zfdemo.local/user/1](http://zfdemo.local/user/1) to see if we can fetch our collections.

+#### 6. Your turn

+Extend these functionalities so you can provide easy REST CRUD functionality on our product and user data.

 ## Copyright and warranties

 [In2it](http://www.in2it.be) provides this code "as-is" and provides no warranties. **THIS IS NOT PRODUCTION CODE!!!**.